 The Bursar's Office will be providing the student with the option to receive their 1098-T forms online exclusively through RaiderNet.

-Based on IRS reporting rules, the Tennessee Board of Regents (TBR) higher education institutions chose to report amounts billed in the calendar year for qualified tuition and related expenses in BOX 2 of the 1098-T form.
-The amounts reported to the student and IRS for tax year 2013 will be the amount of qualified tuition and related expenses charged (not paid) from January 1, 2013 until December 31, 2013.
-This amount may not include Spring 2013 and it may include Spring 2014 depending on when you registered and when the tuition was charged.
+Based on IRS reporting rules, the Tennessee Board of Regents (TBR) higher education institutions chose to report amounts billed in the calendar year for qualified tuition and related expenses (adjusted by discounts, waivers and nontaxable graduate assistantships) in BOX 2 of the 1098-T form.
+The amounts reported to the student and IRS for tax year 2014 will be the amount of qualified tuition and related expenses charged (not paid) from January 1, 2014 until December 31, 2014.
+This amount may not include Spring 2014 and it may include Spring 2015 depending on when you registered and when the tuition was charged.

 Online 1098-T Process

 In an effort to be more environmentally conscious, the Bursar's Office is now providing students with the option to receive their 1098-T tax form online via RaiderNet instead of by postal mail.
 This initiative is an effort undertaken by the Bursar's Office to reduce the amount of paper and other materials used in furnishing over 35,000 1098-T forms per year.
 MTSU is required by the Internal Revenue Service (IRS) to provide these forms each tax year.